IBM/mr-cassop/docs/docs/multi-region-cluster-configuration.md

 * Datacenter names should be unique between regions (e.g. each region should have its own unique name via the datacenter name).
 * If server encryption is enabled, ensure the encryption keys are compatible between the regions.
 * Ensure reaper repairs (or nodetool repairs) aren't going to overlap or start running while pairing clusters.
-The only point of contact defined in the CassandraCluster spec is `externalRegions`.
+The only point of contact defined in the CassandraCluster spec is the `.spec.externalRegions.managed` field.
 This is an array where the ingress domains to other regions are defined.

 For example, consider two regions - `us-east` and `us-south`.
 The multi-cluster configuration could look like the following: